What is the Scope of Practice and Education for the counselling and psychotherapy professions (SCoPEd) all about?

-We hope this work will help to clarify the professions for the public, trainers, employers, clients and patients and other stakeholders in this field.
+Our vision is that this work will help to clarify the professions for the public, trainers, employers, clients and patients and other stakeholders in this field.
 Ultimately our aim is that SCoPEd will have a positive financial benefit on our members by increasing opportunities for employment and in turn offering clients greater access to therapy.

-We are currently consulting to present the initial findings of the mapping and research of the competences, professional standards and practice standards for counselling and psychotherapy, and consulted with our memberships and key stakeholders.
-Our work has specifically focused upon mapping existing competences to identify the minimum requirements for counselling and psychotherapy, as well as areas of overlap and the differences between counselling and psychotherapy.
+To date we’ve presented the initial findings of the mapping and research of the competences, professional standards and practice standards for counselling and psychotherapy, and consulted with our memberships and key stakeholders.
+Our work has specifically focused on mapping existing competences to identify the minimum requirements for counselling and psychotherapy.
+This has shown areas of overlap and differences between counselling and psychotherapy.

-We used an evidence-based approach, derived from Roth and Pilling methodology (2008), and the results indicate three differentiated levels of competence for counselling and psychotherapy.
+We used an evidence-based approach and the results indicate three differentiated levels of competence for counselling and psychotherapy.

 Why is SCoPEd important?